PENNSYLVANIA ONE CALL SYSTEM, INC.

 a.
 Membership Committee ‑ responsible for the ongoing solicitation of new members and any matters relating to the membership rules of the Corporation.

 b.
-Finance Committee ‑ responsible for the preparation and justification of the annual budget, which shall be presented to the Operations Committee at the third quarter meeting of each calendar year.
+Finance Committee ‑ responsible for the preparation and justification of the annual budget, which shall be presented to the Board at the third quarter meeting of each calendar year.
 This committee shall be chaired by the Treasurer.

 c.
-Board Development Committee ‑ responsible for developing and reporting to the Board of Directors a list of candidates for officers, Board of Directors and for committee and committee assignments.
+Board Development Committee ‑ responsible for developing and reporting to the Board of Directors a list of candidates for officers, Board of Directors and for committee, subcommittee, and task force assignments.

 d.
-Education Committee ‑ responsible for the preparation and dissemination of educational and promotional material for members, excavators, contractors, builders and the general public.
+Education Committee ‑ responsible for the oversight of educational and promotional programs and materials for members, excavators, contractors, builders and the general public.

 e.
-Parliamentary Committee ‑ responsible for recommending to the Board of Directors any changes and/or updates to the official documents of the Corporation, including, but not limited to; the Articles of Incorporation, the Constitution, By‑Laws, etc. This committee shall be chaired by the Legal Advisor to the Board.
+Parliamentary Committee ‑ responsible for recommending to the Board of Directors any changes and/or updates to the official documents of the Corporation, including, but not limited to; the Articles of Incorporation, the Constitution, By‑Laws, and making recommendations to the Board regarding corporate governance matters.
+This committee shall be chaired by the General Counsel.

 Sec.
-3. The Board of Directors, by resolution adopted by a majority of the Directors voting, may create additional committees, each of which shall consist of one or more Directors in addition to other persons.
+3. The Board of Directors, by resolution adopted by a majority of the Directors voting, may create additional standing committees, each of which shall consist of one or more Directors in addition to other persons.
+Ad hoc committees, subcommittees and task forces shall be appointed by the Chair, who shall advise the Board of this action.

 Sec.
 1. The Board of Directors and membership shall meet at least annually in January.
 All members of the Corporation shall be notified of the meeting in writing and any member may attend; however, only members of the Board of Directors will have voting rights in the matters presented.
 All regular matters on the agenda shall be presented by the Vice Chair.
 Any member who wishes to have an item presented should submit it in writing to the Vice Chair at or before a meeting of the Board of Directors.
 One half of the Board of Directors shall constitute a quorum at this meeting.
 A member may appear by proxy for the purpose of constituting a quorum only.